-I’ve heard good things about RIA’s 1911s, but I’ve never shot one.
+I’ve heard good things about Rock Island 1911s, but I’ve never shot one.
 Dan was kind enough to send me his personal Rock Island Armory GI Standard FS .45ACP, a three-year-old gun with about 500 rounds through it.
 At first look, well, I was underwhelmed.
-In general appearance, the RIA 1911 looks more or less like the original GI 1911s.
-The finish isn’t blued, but parkerized.
-The handles are smooth and unadorned, fashioned from inexpensive wood.
+In general appearance, the RIA 1911 looks more or less like the original World War II GI 1911s.
+The finish isn’t blued, but Parkerized.
+The handles are smooth and unadorned inexpensive wood grips.
+It is missing more than a few wish-list items like ambidextrous thumb safeties, and extended beaver tails.

 Dan’s gun had obvious tool marks throughout, including a pretty deep one on the trigger guard.
 Most of the edges are sharp and rough.
 But come on, this is a $470 1911 made in the Philippines.
 It’s not supposed to be pretty.
 The Rock Island Armory GI Standard FS isn’t a beauty contest winner by any means, but that doesn’t mean it won’t shoot.
 Does it?